healeycodes/advent-of-code-2019/README.md

 🎅

-I'm aiming to use a different programming language for each day.
+I'm using this year's event to try out different languages :)

 I'm not shooting for super optimized solutions.
 As long as they finish in under one second, I'm happy.